1156 High Street

 - Thermostats (mercury switches) See Environmental Health & Safety (EH&S), April Casper 459-3086 or Email Hazwaste@ucsc.edu with any questions concerning Hazardous Waste Handling and Disposal.

 - Refrigerators and freezers that are or have been used in laboratory settings must be cleared of contaminants through EH&S before disposal.
-Contact Hazwaste@ucsc.edu.
+Contact Hazwaste@ucsc.edu and for PBSci units, visit the PBSci Equipment Disposal page for more information.
 After EH&S approves the removal, Moving Services can be contracted to remove and dispose of these items properly.

 Please contact firstname.lastname@example.org (459-2354) for information about charges that will apply.